amitmerchant1990/how-products-got-their-name/README.md

 The name for the software is derived from "Sky peer-to-peer", which was then abbreviated to "Skyper".
 However, some of the domain names associated with "Skyper" were already taken.
 Dropping the final "r" left the current title "Skype", for which domain names were available.

-### Adobe (Company)

-The name Adobe was derived from Adobe Creek, a river or creek that ran behind the house of John Warnock, one of the founders.
-But where is Adobe Creek?
-It's located in Los Altos, California.

 ### Apache (Software foundation)

 According to the FAQ in the Apache project website, the name Apache was chosen out of respect to the Native American tribe [Apache](https://en.wikipedia.org/wiki/Apache) and their superior skills in warfare and strategy.
 The name was widely believed to be a pun on 'A Patchy Server' (since it was a set of software patches).

+### MongoDB (Database)

+"MongoDB" derives from the word "humongous" because of the database’s ability to scale up with ease and hold very large amounts of data.

+### Xerox (Company)

+It has been derived from xerography, a word derived from the Greek xeros (dry) and graphos (writing).

 ### Microsoft (Company)

 Coined by Bill Gates to represent the company that was devoted to microcomputer software.

+### Mozilla (Company)

+The history of the name Mozilla goes all the way back to the internal codename for the original 1994 Netscape Navigator browser, with the name meaning "Mosaic killer" and aiming to some similarity with the building-crushing [Godzilla](https://en.wikipedia.org/wiki/Godzilla), as the company's goal was to displace [NCSA Mosaic](https://en.wikipedia.org/wiki/Mosaic_(web_browser)) as the world's number one web browser.
+The name Mozilla was revived as the 1998 open sourcing spinoff organization from Netscape.

+### Adobe (Company)

+The name Adobe was derived from Adobe Creek, a river or creek that ran behind the house of John Warnock, one of the founders.
+But where is Adobe Creek?
+It's located in Los Altos, California.

 ### Zend Technologies (Organisation)

 The word "Zend" has been derived from the names of Zeev Suraski and Andi Gutmans, the two founders of the organisation.

-### Xerox (Company)

-It has been derived from xerography, a word derived from the Greek xeros (dry) and graphos (writing).

-### Debian (Operation system)

-Debian was first announced on August 16, 1993, by Ian Murdock, who initially called the system 'the Debian Linux Release'.
-The word 'Debian' was formed as a portmanteau of the first name of his then-girlfriend Debra Lynn and his own first name.

-### MongoDB (Database)

-"MongoDB" derives from the word "humongous" because of the database’s ability to scale up with ease and hold very large amounts of data.

-### Apache Cassandra (NoSQL Database)

-As per Greek mythology, [Cassandra](https://en.wikipedia.org/wiki/Cassandra) was the daughter of King Priam of Troy.
-She could accurately predict the future but nobody believed her.
-It's not entirely clear whether the name was  given to the data store because of this, but one reasoning is that NOSQL database solutions are inevitable for today's and future data needs, but there is a big resistance (or disbelief) from the traditional RDBMS world.

 ### Macintosh (Personal computers)